josesayago/blog/about.md

 I am a Web Consultant usually wearing many hats: Entrepreneur, Programmer, Free Software and Open Source Advocate, Web Developer, Systems Administrator, to make it short Geek.
 I was born and raised in Venezuela and had the wonderful opportunity of studying and living in France for three years.

-I spend most of my time developing web applications, WordPress is my CMS of choise for which I have developed a couple of plugins widely used worldwide.
+I spend most of my time developing web applications, WordPress is my CMS of choice for which I have developed a couple of plugins widely used worldwide.
 You are invited to check them out: [Network Latest Posts], [Single Latest Posts Lite] and [Single Latest Posts].
-My articles about technology and web development are published on [8ª Elite] and [UX-U] (soon).
+My articles about technology and web development are published on [8ª Elite].

 Further Information
 -